Edited by: Stella Shon

 This is a consideration in regards to boarding as these passengers will be on the plane, occupying seats, prior to new passengers boarding.

 love southwest?
 Why not boost your points balance?!
 We can help.
 Check out our article on how to earn a stack of Southwest points (without even flying!)

 Southwest doesn’t limit the number of passengers who can purchase Early-Bird Check-In.

 This means that purchasing EarlyBird Check-In won’t necessarily guarantee you an A boarding position.

 Does that mean there’s a boarding order within the EarlyBirders?
 The short answer is yes.

-Southwest states EarlyBird customers who purchased an Anytime fare will receive priority over those who purchased other fare types (such as Wanna Get Away).
+Southwest states EarlyBird customers who purchased an Anytime fare will receive priority over those who purchased other fare types (such as Wanna Get Away or Wanna Get Away plus).
 After that delineation, “boarding positions are assigned based on the timestamp of the EarlyBird Check-In purchase relative to passengers within the same fare class.” (source)

 Basically, the earlier you purchase your ticket with the Early-Bird add-on, the higher your boarding number will be.

 Customers usually purchase EarlyBird Check-In as part of their original flight purchase.
 However, if not purchased with the initial ticket, customers can add EarlyBird Check-In to a flight after purchase up to 36 hours before a flight’s scheduled local departure time.